 What souvenirs should you buy at Oktoberfest?

-Perhaps the most popular souvenir to buy at Oktoberfest is a simple heart-shaped cookie.
+Perhaps one of the most popular German souvenirs to buy at Oktoberfest is a simple heart-shaped cookie.
 But you don’t actually eat the cookie, you wear it.

 The cookies all have sweet sayings on them, and were originally something a man would buy for his sweetheart.
 Overtime, these wearable gingerbread cookies have become something you can buy for your child, your family back home, or yourself.

 While they are edible, they aren’t what I would consider tasty.
 They are intentionally hard and made for durability, not consumption.